Real-Time Dam Levels

 Water Level Analysis

 Reservoir storage at Tartrus Weir is near full capacity.
-Standing at an impressive 100%, the total volume sits at 12 GL.
-This provides immense water security for the Queensland region.
+With current readings at 100%, the reservoir holds a robust 12 GL.
+This near-full status guarantees strong water availability for local communities and agriculture.

 Agricultural & Economic Significance